South Bronx Rising by Jill Jonnes

 Thirty-five years after this landmark of urban history first captured the rise, fall, and rebirth of a once-thriving New York City borough, Jill Jonnes returns in this updated third edition to further chronicle the ongoing revival of the South Bronx, an area that remains America’s poorest urban congressional district.
 The Bronx would also be America’s 7th-largest city were it not part of New York City.
 In this new edition, we now read the entire sweep of Bronx history from the Indians and the Dutch up through the COVID-19 pandemic, and meet the current generation of activists transforming their communities with the arts and greening, while engaging in the ongoing struggle against longtime racism, oppression and the more recent perils of gentrification.

-Events
+News & Events

 Cover Gallery